BUY TICKETS >

 The Water

-What Are The Natureal Minerals in Hot Springs?
+What Are The Natural Minerals in Hot Springs?

-People have been using the natural healing powers of mineral water for wellness for thousands of years.
-There are references to the therapeutic use of mineral water in the Old Testament, and Hippocrates, known as the “Father of Western Medicine,” wrote about healing with water in 500 B.C.
+People have been using mineral water’s natural healing powers for wellness for thousands of years.
+The Old Testament references the therapeutic use of mineral water, and Hippocrates, known as the “Father of Western Medicine,” wrote about healing with water in 500 B.C.

 Some of the most common reasons for soaking in natural mineral waters are to revitalize the skin, calm the nerves, detoxify the body, and refresh oxygen levels.
 Many also turn to thermal mineral waters for health issues such as arthritis, fibromyalgia, skin conditions, depression, respiratory illnesses including asthma, and locomotor and circulatory diseases.